copyrightexceptions/copyrightexceptions.eu/content/implementations/AT/info51.md

 - the act of reproductions must be transient or incidental
 - the act of reproductions must be an integral and essential part of a technological process
 - the act of reproduction must have no independent economic significance
-remarks: "The exceptions and/or limitations in Austrian copyright law are formulated as 'free uses' of works and other subject-matter."
+remarks: "The exceptions and/or limitations in Austrian copyright law are formulated as 'free uses' of works and other subject-matter.
+The exception applies to photographs and cinematographic products (§74(7) of the law), performances (§71(6) of the law), phonograms (§76(6) of the law), broadcasts (§76a(5) of the law).
+However, under §74(7), §42a para.
+1 no. 1 does not apply to the copying of commercially produced photographs based on an original that has been produced in a photographic process."
 link:
 ---